Dichlorine monoxide

 At room temperature it exists as a brownish-yellow gas which is soluble in both water and organic solvents.
 Chemically, it is a member of the chlorine oxide family of compounds, as well as being the anhydride of hypochlorous acid.
 It is a strong oxidiser and chlorinating agent.

 Preparation

 The earliest method of synthesis was to treat mercury(II) oxide with chlorine gas.
-However, this method is expensive, as well as highly dangerous due to the risk of mercury poisoning.